 - If attending a sport/activity in a Level 3 area or below, Level 4 guidance will apply to the whole activity e.g. 12 to 17-year-old outdoor activity should be restricted to non-contact and include a maximum of 15 participants.

 - Adults living in a Level 4 local authority area may travel within, but not outwith, that area to take part in organised sport.

 - Travel exemptions are applicable for essential animal welfare reasons, such as exercising or feeding a horse or going to a vet.

-- When taking part in sport, exercise or recreation participants should at all times follow Scottish Government guidance
+- When taking part in informal exercise or recreation participants should at all times follow Scottish Government Levels guidance.

 Outdoor Sport & Leisure Activity